 The CSN team is a research group focusing on the study, design, implementation and optimization of digital and mixed signal systems.
 The proposed original methods and systems are implemented on FPGA or ASIC targets.
-The application fields encompass digital communication systems, software defined radio, artificial intelligence, IoT and embedded systems in general.
+The application fields encompass digital communication systems, software defined radio, security, artificial intelligence, IoT and embedded systems in general.

 Algorithms and architectures for digital communication systems